german-in-austria/dioe-public-api/README.md

 - This project uses TSOA for routing and generating the OpenAPI Spec (see http://github.com/lukeautry/tsoa).
 - Queries are performed and type checked via pg-typed (see https://pgtyped.now.sh)
+- use `npm run dev` to start the development environment
 - For maximum comfort and safety when writing queries, use with VSCode plugin "SQL tagged template literals" (`frigus02.vscode-sql-tagged-template-literals`).

+## Build and Deploy

+Run `./docker-build-and-push.sh`.
+You might have to make the script it executable using `chmod 775 docker-build-and-push.sh`.
+Remote CI is WIP.